 WHO AM I?

-Hi.
-I'm Jenny - a chronically ill 25 year old from Scotland.
+Hi, I'm Jenny - a chronically ill 25 year old from Scotland.
 Predominantly I suffer from M.E, otherwise known as Myalgic Encephalomyelitis.
 I was born with the birth defect known as Gastroschisis, and as a result now also live with Short Bowel Syndrome, chronic internal bleeding, and Iron Deficiency Anaemia.
-This Thing They Call Recovery was formed to raise awareness of how chronic illness affects your life, not just how it affects your body.
+This Thing They Call Recovery was formed to raise awareness of how chronic illness affects your life, not just your body.